A shop selling books and gifts in a large building with an ornate window with stained glass.

 There are no guarantees but developing a good business plan should give you enough certainty to proceed.

 If you already manage the building but are taking on responsibility for the property through a Community Asset Transfer, then you already have a lot of the information you need.
 If you are starting from scratch, look at the kinds of facilities and services you will offer, what you will charge and who will pay.
-Guidance on business planning can be found in To Have and To Hold.
+Guidance on assessing the feasibility of taking on an asset and business planning can be found in the Asset Hub on My Community.
 Try to visit similar projects – this is one of the best ways to get practical information.

-Why should public assets be disposed of at less than market value?
+Why should my local authority dispose of public assets at less than market value?

-Local authorities are usually required to dispose of land and building on the basis of the best ‘consideration’ reasonably obtainable.
+Local authorities are usually required to dispose of land and buildings on the basis of the best ‘consideration’ reasonably obtainable.

 However, best consideration means achieving maximum ‘value’ from the disposal, not just maximum price.
 Disposal at less than market value must contribute to the ‘promotion or improvement of the economic, social or environmental wellbeing of the area’.

-If an asset is surplus to the council’s requirements, why shouldn’t they just sell it for the highest price?
+If an asset is surplus to the council’s requirements, why shouldn’t my authority just sell it for the highest price?

 What’s the difference between a long leasehold and a freehold?